masai-school/full-stack-dev/course/week_9/day_2/w9_day_2_coding1.md

 MVP or minimum viable product is the least amount of functionality you must have done by the end of today.

-Your task today is to update yesterdays shopping Application with some new features.
+Your task today is to update yesterdays shopping application with some new features.

 - [ ] Add some products pages to your Application, the data for this can be some dummy JSON data from a file in Public.
 Also add placeholder images for each product.
 You can use [https://placeimg.com/](https://placeimg.com/) to generate these images.
 - [ ] When a product from the products pages is clicked, the application must take the user to a custom product page where the user can see more information about a product.
 This product page must also give the user a `Add to Cart` button.